swiftlang/swift-evolution/proposals/NNNN-memberwise-init-extensions.md

-A handwritten initializer that is indistinguishable from the synthesized initializer (_i.e._ it has the same argument names and types defined in the same order) will now suppress the default, synthesized initializer when defined in a same-file extension.
+A handwritten initializer that is indistinguishable from the synthesized initializer (_i.e._ it has the same argument names and types defined in the same order) will now suppress the default, synthesized initializer when defined in an unconstrained, same-file extension.

 ## Source compatibility